 SEARCH BY FILTER CRITERIA

-First Baptist Church of West Allis is one of the oldest churches in the Milwaukee area having served the community for 176 years.
-Visitors will be taken on guided tours, and will learn about the early years in the farm community, which eventually became West Allis.1576 S 78th St
+First Baptist Church of West Allis is one of the oldest churches in the Milwaukee area having served the community for 177 years.
+Visitors will have the opportunity to look around, join guided tours, and will learn about the early years in the farm community, which became Honey Creek Settlement, then North Greenfield, and finally West Allis.1576 S 78th St

 All visitors are welcome to stop by Design Flux and climb aboard a fast-moving train with over a decade and a half of art, creativity, fun, and hard work behind it.811 E. Vienna Ave.